 - Garlic: Add flavor with 2 cloves of minced garlic.

 - Corn: Next, throw in 1 15-oz can of corn, drained.

 - Black Beans: Do the same with 1 15-oz can of black beans, also drained.

 - Sour Cream: Use ¼ cup of sour cream in the filling to add some creaminess and flavor.

 - Adobo Peppers: Next up are adobo peppers!
 Use the kind that are jarred in chipotle sauce, and mince up 2 to 4 before adding to the dish.

 - Salt: Add a final bit of flavor with ½ teaspoon of salt.

-- To Serve: To serve, include sliced avocado, cilantro, and fresh squeezed lime juice.
+- To Serve: To serve, include sliced avocado (or avocado crema for a twist), cilantro, and fresh squeezed lime juice.